The Storyteller Studio

 Community support

-- Although cohort members may come from varying backgrounds and educational and artistic paths, the program is designed so that members of the cohort can find support and camaraderie as they navigate the challenges and obstacles of pursuing their art at their specific point of life.
+• Cohort members gain a sense of support and camaraderie as they navigate the challenges and obstacles of pursuing their art at their specific point of life.

 Targeted mentorship

-- Each Cohort member engages directly in an ongoing one-on-one process with a Lead Mentor throughout their time in the program.
-This mentorship focuses on the artist’s chosen project, as well as the overall development and advancement of their artistry and professionalism.
+• Each Cohort member engages directly in an ongoing, one-on-one process with the Program Director across their entire time in the program.
+This mentorship focuses on the artist’s chosen project, as well as the overall development and advancement of their artistry and professional goals. ionalism.

 Professional development

-- A number of Guest Artists from the greater NJ theatre community are invited to meet with the cohort at various points throughout the year.
-These Guest Artists are carefully selected based upon the interests and needs of the members of the Cohort.
-The goals are to expose the Cohort members to the wide range of possibilities of career trajectories available to them, introduce them to players in the NJ theatre scene, and to establish some initial professional connections.
+• Guest Artists from the greater NJ theatre community, carefully selected based upon the interests of the Cohort, are invited to panels on a monthly basis.
+The goal is to showcase the wide range of career paths available, to introduce key players in the NJ theatre scene, and to establish some initial professional connections.

 How does it work?

-The Storyteller Studio operates on a yearly basis with an open application and selection process occurring in the summer, and the work of the Cohort taking place over the course of eight months from mid-fall to late spring.
-Each Cohort is led by a dramaturgically experienced Lead Mentor.
+The Storyteller Studio operates on a yearly basis with an open application and selection process occurring in the summer, and the work of the Cohort taking place over the course of mid-fall to late spring.
+The cycle concludes with a public showcase celebration in June.
+Each Cohort is led by the Program Director, with support from Studio Facilitators.

-Periodically, the meetings are reserved for visiting professional Guest Artists.
+One meeting per month is reserved for visiting professional Guest Artists.
 These individuals are brought in to offer their perspective and experience around topics which are relevant and resonant to the needs of the specific Cohort, as well as to serve as prospective professional connections.
+Other meetings include community-building activities like co-working nights or professional-led workshops.

 The final component of the program is professional support.
 At the close of the program, the Lead Mentor meets individually with each artist to discuss what the artist has gained over the course of the Cohort experience, and what opportunities would most benefit the artist moving forward.
-Whether through referrals, digital promotion, or collaborating on other in-house opportunities, the staff of The New Jersey Play Lab aims to invest in the next generation of young literary artists and assist them in taking these necessary next steps.
+Whether through referrals or in-house opportunities, the staff of The New Jersey Play Lab invests in the next generation of young literary artists and assists them in taking these necessary next steps.

 Who is this for?